 I ‘met’ Skip when I hesitantly joined an online community of writers.
 I wanted to learn what writers on the other side had.
-I became a tiny fish in a big ocean as I learnt how to write in a way that would make sense to my other online members.
+I became a tiny fish in a big ocean as I learned how to write in a way that would make sense to my other online members.

-In the process I came across this gentle giant wh I have never seen physically but he became my best friend.
+In the process I came across this gentle giant who I have never seen physically but he became my best friend.
 Himself and another writer Lisa Suda.
 We became in a fashion THE CHORD.
 I learnt a lot from them.
 We were all writing stories and yes there were two others Liz and Max, but gradually it was just these three.

 We shared stories, critiqued for each other and that helped me a great deal.
 I published my first novel Blood Contract, and Skip never seemed satisfied with his and kept knocking it into a shape he felt comfortable with.
-Finally I had the distinct pleasure to learn a few weeks back that the book The Keening Fire is now available for readers.
+Finally, I had the distinct pleasure to learn a few weeks back that the book The Keening Fire is now available for readers.